ntaylor0000/google-data-analytics-professional-certificate/3 - Prepare Data for Exploration/Module 4/README.md

 **File Summary**
+- Test your knowledge on bringing data to order (Practice Quiz: 100%)
-- Test your knowledge on (Practice Quiz: 100%)
+- Test your knowledge on securing data (Practice Quiz: 100%)
 - Module 4 challenge (Graded Quiz: 100%)

 ## Module 4